-Vending machines will only dispense foods that meet nutrition standard guidelines as set forth by the U.S. Department of Agriculture requirements for foods and beverages that are sold individually and requirements for competitive foods sold to students.
-The requirements for vending machine beverage sales and accompaniments in New Mexico schools are listed by designated school location of the sale.
+Vending machines will only dispense foods that meet nutrition standard guidelines as set forth by the U.S. Department of Agriculture requirements for foods and beverages that are sold individually and the New Mexico Requirements for Competitive Foods Sold to Students.
+The requirements for vending machine sales in New Mexico schools are listed by designated school location of the sale.